hummingbot/hummingbot-site/docs/blog/posts/2021-01-order-tracking-feature/index.md

 ---
 title: "New order tracking feature"
-author: "Carlo P. Las Marias, Michael Liu"
+author: "Carlo P. Las Marias"
 description: "We are excited to present the new dashboard order tracking feature!"
 date: "2021-01-12"
 image: "./Cover.png"